thin-edge/thin-edge.io/docs/src/tutorials/software-management.md

 > Other package managers can be supported by adding a plugin.
 > Refer to [this](./write-my-software-management-plugin.md) document on how to write a plugin to support software management for any other software type.

-> Important: As of now, software management feature is supported only from Cumulocity cloud.
+> Important: As of now, software management feature is supported only from Cumulocity cloud, which supports only `install` and `delete` opeartions.

 Three components are required on your devices to enable software management: